EpiShuttles to the Democratic Republic of Congo in response to Ebola outbreak

 Development of the EpiShuttle was initiated after experience that the medical team at the Oslo University Hospital had in treating an Ebola patient during the outbreak in 2014.
 In April this year, the first suspected cases of a new Ebola outbreak were reported in the Democratic Republic of Congo.
 As of May 24, the World Health Organisation (WHO) reports at least 54 cases, including 23 deaths.

-EpiGuard are very proud to now be a part of the Norwegian Government´s contribution to help control the outbreak in the DRC.
-As announced on Friday last week, three EpiShuttles will be provided to the WHO to help ensure safe isolation and transportation of patients in the region.
+EpiGuard are very proud to now be a part of the Norwegian Government’s contribution to help control the outbreak in Congo.
+Three EpiShuttles will be provided to the WHO to help ensure safe isolation and transportation of patients in the region.
 We will also provide training and a number of disposable kits to ensure safe usage in the field.

 The first EpiShuttles are being sent this week and we have dedicating existing stock to support the situation in DRC.
 In parallel, we are working with our supply chain to reduce delivery time for new devices.